PersoBench: Benchmarking Personalized Response Generation in Large Language Models

 \subsection{Overview of PersonBench}

 Our automatic benchmarking framework is shown in Fig.\ref{fig:benchmark-overview}.
 PersoBench includes around 3,600 samples from three persona-aware datasets, each differing in size and context.
 It applies eight metrics across four evaluation dimensions based on the datasets and metrics discussed in the recent review study \cite{chen2024recent}.
-The framework evaluates the performance of six prominent LLMs—three open-source and three closed-source— within a zero-shot setting under both vanilla and CoT prompting, where LLMs are instructed to provide reasoning as well.
+The framework evaluates the performance of eight prominent LLMs, four open-source and four closed-source, within a zero-shot setting under both vanilla and CoT prompting, where LLMs are instructed to provide reasoning as well.